 Get out your best, biggest stock pot because this soup makes enough to feed a small crowd!

-- All you need to do is cook the onions, carrots, celery and herbs for 5 minutes.
-Then add the bay leaves, chickpeas, and vegetable broth, bring it to a boil, reduce heat to a gentle boil, and let it all cook for 6 – 7 minutes, or until the noodles are to your liking.
+- Next, add the bay leaves, chickpeas, and vegetable broth (shown above right), bring it to a boil, reduce heat to a gentle boil, and let it all cook for 6 – 7 minutes, or until the noodles are to your liking (shown below).

 And that’s all it takes – 30 minutes, one pot, and full, happy bellies!